VisTrails/VisTrails/doc/usersguide/creating.rst

 .. topic:: Try it now!

    To perform a parameter change, select the ``vtkCylinder`` module in the canvas.
 Select ``SetRadius``, enter 0.25 into the text box and press the 'Enter' key.
 By executing the workflow, the modified visualization appears in the spreadsheet.
-Figure :ref:`fig-parameter_changes` shows the interface and results of the parameter explorations.
+Figures :ref:`The module methods... and The results... <fig-parameter_changes>` show the interface and results of the parameter explorations.

 .. _fig-parameter_changes: